 The fair value of financial instruments traded in active markets is based on quoted market prices at the balance sheet date.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 The quoted market price used for financial assets held by the group is the current bid price.
-Financial instruments included in Level 1 comprise shares of Reckitt Benckiser Group Plc. and Indivior Plc. that are listed on the London Stock Exchange and JAB Cosmetics B.V. as interim holding company for shares of Coty Inc. that are listed on the New York Stock Exchange.
+Financial instruments included in Level 1 comprise shares of Reckitt Benckiser Group Plc. that is listed on the London Stock Exchange and JAB Cosmetics B.V. as interim holding company for shares of Coty Inc. that are listed on the New York Stock Exchange.
+In 2014, Level 1 also comprised shares of Indivior Plc. that is listed on the London Stock Exchange.
+The shares were sold in 2015.